 With flowers painted across the walls and ceilings, love blooms from every corner of this bright boutique hotel.
 Up a little hill from the Plaza de Armas, the property features cozy rooms and a courtyard with a garden.
 The hotel gets its name from Peruvian retablos, which are traditional portable altars with three-dimensional figures depicting religious and everyday events and can be found in abundance on site.

 No adventure is complete without a journey into the stars.
 Planetarium Cusco provides an intriguing look into the Andean cosmovision and its starry legends.
-Start your experience in the interpretation room to learn how ancestors viewed the heavens, continue with a projection of the night sky and constellations, and end outside with live observation of stars, nebulae, and planets with professional telescopes (weather permitting).
+Start your experience in the interpretation room to learn how the Incas viewed the heavens, continue with a projection of the night sky and constellations, and end outside with live observation of stars, nebulae, and planets with professional telescopes (weather permitting).

 Rev up and slow down in the mystical valleys.